Nenad Zimonjić: Doubles

 In June 2018, Zimonjic underwent bilateral hip replacement surgery.
 He returned to the ATP tour in February 2019 at the Sofia Open, where he and compatriot Viktor Troicki had won the doubles title two years prior.

-He has a very powerful first serve that he can hit at up to 235 km/h (146 mph).

-Retirement and inaugural Wimbledon mixed invitation doubles win
+2021–2024: Hiatus, Wimbledon invitational, back to Challenger Tour

-Although Zimonjic never officially announced his retirement, he played his last competitive match at Dubai Tennis Championships 2021.
+Although Zimonjic never officially announced his retirement, he did not play on the ATP Tour for more than two years from the 2021 Dubai Tennis Championships until 2023.

-Partnering Marion Bartoli, Zimonjic won the inaugural Wimbledon mixed invitation doubles 2022.
+Partnering Marion Bartoli, Zimonjic won the inaugural 2022 Wimbledon mixed invitational in doubles.
 They beat Todd Woodbridge and Cara Black in straight sets in the final.

+In 2023, partnering Rennae Stubbs, Zimonjic successfully defended his Wimbledon mixed invitation doubles title.
+They beat Greg Rusedski and Conchita Martinez in straight sets in the final.

+In 2023 he announced his intention to return to the ATP Tour.
+During the summer of 2023 he played three ATP Challenger Tour events, but he lost in the first round in all three occasions.

+In 2024, partnering Barbara Schett, he reached the final of 2024 Wimbledon Championships – Mixed invitation doubles.
+They were defeated by Mark Woodforde and his partner Dominika Cibulkova.

 Singles

 In August 1994, Zimonjić won his first professional singles title, beating Miles MacLagan on clay at a satellite tournament in Hungary.
-He went on to win four other ITF satellite events, as well as four Challenger tour titles in singles: Kiev (Ukraine) in 1998, Belo Horizonte (Brazil) in 2000, Andrezieux (France) in 2001, and Belgrade (Serbia) in 2004.
+He went on to win four other ITF satellite events, as well as four Challenger tour titles in singles: Kyiv (Ukraine) in 1998, Belo Horizonte (Brazil) in 2000, Andrezieux (France) in 2001, and Belgrade (Serbia) in 2004.
 In 2004, he defeated Andre Agassi in St Pölten, and in 2005 on the grass of Halle, he defeated Nicolas Kiefer.
 Other recognised opponents include Ivo Karlovic in 2000, Nicolas Mahut in 2001.